TURKEY’S SLIDE INTO DICTATORSHIP:

 MULTIWRECK REMOVAL, AND SO WHAT?

-* Extremism appears as another challenge pending to be dealth with.
-Fed by Erdogan’s discriminating manner towards those who are not Sunnis, religious extremism have gained ground more than ever before.
+* Extremism appears as another challenge pending to be dealt with.
+Fed by Erdogan’s discriminating manner towards those who are not Sunnis, religious extremism has gained ground more than ever before.
 The reason lying behind of Erdogan’s policy has its origin in Mawdudi’s sayings, who is among the masterminds of political Islam:

 “If… leaders and rulers be pious and devoted to God, the entire society will certainly follow the course of righteousness and devotion to the Almighty.
 Even the wicked will be constrained to do good… But if the reins of (the) state are in the hands of agnostics and evil men, the entire fabric will be permeated by the spirit of disobedience to God, tyranny and immorality… God’s earth will be inundated by tyranny and oppression.”

-Therefore, even in post-Erdogan era, extremist mindset will still be surviving so long as it finds followers, and succeds to exploit faultlines within the society.
-Tolerance, respect, and understanding will have to be fostered by the help of various tools at every levels, from family to state affairs.
+Therefore, even in post-Erdogan era, the extremist mindset will still be surviving so long as it finds followers, and succeeds to exploit fault lines within the society.
+Tolerance, respect, and understanding will have to be fostered by the help of various tools at every level, from family to state affairs.

 * There exists a consensus among supporters of democracy on post-Erdogan agenda, though prioritization may differ.
 One solution can be applying to Pareto analysis.
-According to Pareto, as known well, 80% of the problems are caused by 20%, which points out, in our case, necessity to start with TAF, the one covers only 20% of state affairs whereas creating the bulk of the problems.
-It is foreseen that multiwreck removal will be longlasting at every level, and the Caterpillars needed will be those who were purged from every level (HOWs specified below)
+According to Pareto, as known well, 80% of the problems are caused by 20%, which points out, in our case, the necessity to start with TAF, the one covers only 20% of state affairs whereas creating the bulk of the problems.
+It is foreseen that multi wreck removal will be long lasting at every level, and the Caterpillars needed will be those who were purged from every level (HOWs specified below)

 * Russia factor will be weakened once Erdogan, to say Political Islam, regime collapses.
-Russia has never ended up his historical dreams, and used all tools, range from diplomacy to military, in order to realize them.
+Russia has never ended up his historical dreams, and used all tools, ranging from diplomacy to military, in order to realize them.
 Erdogan’s Russia “sympathy” arises from helplessness instead of being a strategic option.
-Russia will stay a neighbour state, but no more, in post-Erdogan era provided political Islam also weakens.
-Otherwise, paramiliter groups such as SADAT will continue to gain ground in a context of power vacuum till all falls into place.
+Russia will stay a neighbor state, but no more, in post-Erdogan era provided political Islam also weakens.
+Otherwise, paramilitary groups such as SADAT will continue to gain ground in a context of power vacuum till all falls into place.